 What is a bumper?

 The bumper is a metal crash-safety component that attaches to the front and rear of the vehicle frame.
 This structural bar is part of the bumper assembly that absorbs and redistributes impact energy during a low-speed collision, minimizing passenger injury and vehicle damage.
-Front bumpers sit right below the headlights and grille, while rear bumpers fit below the taillights and under the rear compartment.
+A front bumper sits right below the headlights and grille, while a rear bumper fits below the taillights and under the rear compartment.

 What’s the difference between a bumper and a bumper cover?